BerntA/BrainBread2/README.md

 ### Future Implementations & Improvements
 - [ ] Add skill tree templates for fast switching between skill choices.
-- [ ] Improve movement mechanics, such as view tilting and camera movement when reloading weapons.
+- [ ] Improve movement mechanics, such as camera movement when reloading weapons.
 - [ ] New GUI for the inventory and quest system.
 - [ ] Fix tiny HUD / GUI text for some languages like Russian, Chinese, etc...
 - [ ] Allow players to actually use unique player models similar to GoldSource, change how player models are rendered @ client.